 To make glute bridges more difficult, you can do this:

-• Elevate your back on a bench or couch to get more depth on the movement.
-Add a weight like a dumbbell, kettlebell, or bag on your hips to increase the load of the exercise.
+- Elevate your back on a bench or couch to get more depth on the movement.
+Add a weight like a dumbbell, kettlebell, or bag on your hips to increase the exercise load.

 6. Deadbugs